VX-Linux/main/README.md

 - If you use VX and have issues or suggestions to make it better please use the <a href="https://github.com/VX-Linux/main/issues">Issues</a> section

 **Wayland Disabled by Default**
-- To restore wayland session option open a terminal and run sudo enable-wayland and logout.
+- To restore wayland session option open a terminal and run <code><b>sudo enable-wayland</b></code> and logout.
 The Wayland session will now be available.

 **Deb / Rpm Installer**
 - Right-click on the file and select Install DEB or Install RPM.